KristenWindoloski/ToCS/README.md

   steady state
 - Allows for further customization of simulations beyond basic model parameters
-- Utilizes the most recent httk version (2.4.0)
+- Utilizes the most recent httk version (2.6.1)
 - Allows for non-uniform chemical exposure (dosing), which can be beneficial for users interested in food chemicals
 - Offers simulations for dog, rabbit, and mouse species in addition to human and rats
-- Includes the option to include in silico-generated parameters within httk if in vitro hepatic clearance, fraction unbound in plasma, and/or caco-2 membrane permeability is missing
+- Includes the option to include in silico-generated parameters within httk if in vitro hepatic clearance, fraction unbound in plasma, and/or caco-2 membrane permeability data is missing
 - Offers the option to convert the nominal bioactive concentration to a free concentration in vitro for IVIVE simulations (recommended)
 - Allows the user to declare the desired quantile of predicted OEDs and view all generated OED samples
-- Has a subset of food-related compounds (direct and indirect food additives) that users can easily view and select from.
+- Has a subset of food-related compounds (direct and indirect food additives) that users can easily view and select from

 ToCS is a toxicokinetics application that can be used by scientists with little to no modeling or programming backgrounds, and requires a small amount of user input to generate basic simulations.
 If desired, simulations can be highly customizable through the Advanced Parameters tab in ToCS.
+Additional considerations have also been included to make the app aimed at users interested in toxicokinetics of food-related chemicals.

 ## Getting Started